Question: Do I really need to ‘detox’? Don’t our liver and kidneys take care of all that?

 So far, the only clinically proven way of actively removing aluminium from the body is drinking a silica-rich mineral water every day.
 The form that silica comes in within water is unique, as. unlike other silica-containing products, it is able to cross the gut wall, bind with aluminium in the blood, and safely remove it.

-The water we recommend, ACILIS by Spritzer from Malaysia, is officially approved by scientists working at Keele University who use this water in their clinical research.
+The water we recommend, ACILIS by Spritzer from Malaysia, is officially approved by UK scientists who use this water in their clinical research.
 So in order to optimise your detoxification pathways, why not try a case of Acilis today?
-It is competitively priced at just 79p a bottle, and 10% from every bottle sold goes directly towards supporting Keele University’s vital research into detoxifying from aluminium.
+It is competitively priced at just 55p a bottle,